base0010/restapidocs/docs/index.rst

 **Hardware Requirements:**

 - **Node Hardware:**
-   The job of the node hardware is to monitor the on-chain Subscriber Registry and a small CN
-    this can run on minimal hardware like Raspberry Pi.
+   The job of the node hardware is to monitor the on-chain Subscriber Registry and run a small CN this can run on minimal hardware like Raspberry Pi.

 - **Radio Hardware:**
    The radio hardware will provide connectivity to subscribers;
    we support COTS or FLOSS options both band and region agnostic.

 =======================================
 List of Tested Radio Host Hardware (eNodeB)